Imanzhan/Imanzhan/README.md

 - **ESG Scoring Application Development**: Designed and implemented a web application for KBTU’s ESG Lab to facilitate student volunteer registration, track event participation, and assign scores based on engagement.
 - **Data Visualization**: Processed and analyzed KBTU staff survey data using MS Excel, then created interactive dashboards in Power BI to support ESG-related decision-making.

+---

 ### 📊 Data Analyst

 **Tengizchevroil**
-📍 Atyrau, Kazakhstan — _Aug 2024 – Sep 2024_
+📍 Atyrau, Kazakhstan
+_Aug 2024 – Sep 2024_

 - Created insightful data visualizations and dashboards using **Power BI Report Builder**.
 - Queried and processed data from **MS SQL** and **Oracle SQL** for reporting purposes.
 - Used Chevron's internal web tools to generate incident reports and automate workflows.

+---

 ### 💼 IT Specialist Intern

 **Digitalization Center of Atyrau Region**
-📍 Atyrau, Kazakhstan — _Jul 2024 – Aug 2024_
+📍 Atyrau, Kazakhstan
+_Jul 2024 – Aug 2024_

-- Connected regional departments for meetings and ensured stable communication.
-- Checked and maintained technical equipment (microphones, tablets, cameras) for conferences.
-- Provided internal application support and troubleshooting.
+- Assisted in system maintenance and user support across multiple departments.
+- Helped in data integration and created reports using Power BI and Excel.
+- Supported local digitalization projects for regional government services.

 ## Languages and Tools